Computing

 IT Skills

-In addition to the rotation, students in Year 7 receive one lesson every two weeks to support and develop their IT Skills and Digital Literacy.
-During this time, students are introduced to key school systems such as Firefly, email, and Microsoft 365, the implementation of modern technologies in todays world, software applications and online safety.
+In addition to the rotation, students in Year 7 receive one lesson every two weeks to support and develop their IT and Digital Literacy skills.
+During this time, students are introduced to key school systems such as Firefly, email, and Microsoft 365, the implementation of modern technologies in todays world, software applications and online safety via the Cyber Explorers project.

-To support the development of their IT Skills and Digital Literacy, students will be signed up for the “Inspiring Digital Enterprise Award” (iDEA), an internationally recognised award in the use and application of digital technologies.
+Beyond the classroom (homework): To support the development of IT and Digital Literacy, students will be signed up for the “Inspiring Digital Enterprise Award” (iDEA), an internationally recognised award in the use and application of digital technologies.
 There are three levels; Bronze, Silver, and Gold.
-Students in Year 7 begin working towards the Bronze award.
+Students will be expected to complete a set number of iDEA Bronze tasks that develop core IT skills.
+By the time they reach the end of the year, they should have completed their Bronze Award in Digital Technology.

 App design and development Students complete a project to develop a simple App that can be downloaded onto their mobile device.
 This unit bridges the gap between the graphical programming studied in Year 7 and textual programming.
 The AppLab environment provides students with the opportunity to use both should they wish to develop their programming skills further.
 Students are introduced to another historical figure, Grace Hopper and the need to test, develop and refine programs through debugging and testing techniques.
 Their App is finally added to their webpage and available to share with friends and family.